RudyB24/AutoHotKey_Bome_MIDI_2_Key/README.md

 This is an AutoHotKey script that translates MIDI messages into keystrokes
  - reads incoming MIDI messages and displays them in a small desktop window
- - sends out a keystroke
+ - sends out a keystroke, dependent on which MIDI message was received
  - the currently open app receives these as if they were typed on the keyboard

  This way any MIDI device with its pushbuttons and knobs and sliders can be used as a hardware